linux-system-roles/mssql/README.md

 If you want to upgrade your SQL Server, set this variable to `true` and the `mssql_version` variable to the version to which you wish to upgrade.

+Considerations:

-Note that the role does not support downgrading SQL Server.
+* The role does not support downgrading SQL Server.
+* SQL Server does not support a direct upgrade from 2017 to 2022.
+  To upgrade from 2017 to 2022, you must perform the upgrade in two steps - upgrade 2017 to 2019 and then 2019 to 2022.

 Default: `false`